How do I apply for the BS information systems program?

 What transfer classes count?

-For information on transfers, please click here.
+For information on transfers, click here.
 This site will help you navigate the process of inquiring about transfer classes.
 It includes a link to a list of previously evaluated transfer classes from various colleges.
-For classes that have not yet been evaluated by the Marriott School, please email a course syllabus, your name, and your BYU ID to email@example.com.
+For classes that have not yet been evaluated by BYU Marriott, please email a course syllabus, your name, and your BYU ID number to email@example.com.

 What do I need to do if I want to declare a minor either in business or another subject?